khanhcodes/speech-to-text/README.md

 * SpeechRecognition library

 ### What I learned
-* Use Python and the Flask framework to build a back-end for web application
+* Use Python and Flask framework to build a back-end for web application
 * Implement Google's Speech Recognition API to analyse and transcribe the audio file
 * Use Jinja template engine to render HTML that will display in the user's browser
 * Deploy Flask application on Heroku